OffchainLabs/nitro/README.md

 Essentially, Nitro runs Geth at layer 2 on top of Ethereum, and can prove fraud over the core engine of Geth compiled to WASM.

-Arbitrum One will be migrated seamlesly onto Nitro.
+Arbitrum One will be migrated seamlessly onto Nitro.
 More details will follow about the timeline and plans for the migration.

 During the devnet period, we have licensed Nitro under a